San-Francisco-Write-The-Docs/lone-writers-guide/ContentReviewProcedures.rst

 This procedure begins after the initial draft of a doc update.

 # Evaluate the doc for consistency and accuracy according to style guidelines and topic patterns.
 # Think about use cases and learning objectives for the content that you're documenting.
 Are these things defined well and explained properly?
 Can improvements be made?
-Reach out to PMs to clarify and confirm objectives for the doc.
+If you have any remaining questions, reach out to PMs to clarify and confirm objectives for the doc; SMEs can also provide valuable input to clarify user goals and learning objectives for the content that you're documenting here.
 # Review technical information.
 Do you have any questions?
 Will users have any questions?
 Does the information address the use case(s)?
 Is there too much information?
-After you attempt to answer these questions, reach out to the SME(s) to schedule a technical review; address any remaining questions with the SME(s) at this time.
+After you attempt to answer these questions, reach out to the SMEs to schedule a technical review; address any remaining questions with the SMEs at this time.
 # Confirm that:
   * style guidelines and topic patterns are adhered to
   * user goals are clear and tasks are explained well